necatiarslan/aws-sqs-vscode-extension/README.md

-# Aws Sns Extension for VSCode
+# Aws Sqs Extension for VSCode
 ![screenshoot](media/ext-main.png)

-🚀 **AWS Sns Extension for VSCode** allows you to interact with your AWS Sns Topics directly within VSCode.
-This extension streamlines the development, testing, and debugging of Sns Topics, providing an intuitive interface for publishing messages within your favorite code editor.
+🚀 **Aws Sqs Extension for VSCode** allows you to interact with your Aws Sqs Queue directly within VSCode.
+This extension streamlines the development, testing, and debugging of Sns Queue, providing an intuitive interface for publishing messages within your favorite code editor.

 ## ✨ Features

-- **Publish Messages**: Publish messages to AWS Sns Topics with ease.
+- **Publish Messages**: Publish messages to Aws Sqs Queue with ease.
 - **Manage Messages**: Save and reuse messages for later use.
-- **Subscriptions**: Monitor subscriptions to AWS Sns Topics.
+- **Subscriptions**: Monitor subscriptions to Aws Sqs Queue.
 - **AWS Profile Support**: Work with multiple AWS profiles seamlessly.

 ## Sponsor Me